 In the future, humans have colonized Mars for three centuries and are near completion of its terra-formation.
 Other than political friction with Earth, it is considered humanity's Golden Age.
 One day, contact with the Vesta asteroid mine was lost.
 The asteroid had been taken over by a hostile alien force that would be become known as "First Approach" (F.A).
 The F.A began causing terrible destruction and then suddenly vanish before anything can be done to stop them.
-In order to combat this threat the Solar system Defense Force (SDF) was established.
+In order to combat this threat, the Solar system Defense Force (SDF) was established.
 However, irregular electromagnetic waves from The Seed, F.A's power source, will cause the SDF's unmanned fighters to malfunction.
-In response, the SDF adapted the Remote Artificial Intelligence Network to allow remote control of the their newly developed space fighter, Antares.
+In response, the SDF adapted the Remote Artificial Intelligence Network to allow remote control of their newly developed space fighter, Antares.

 The first three levels are virtual combat simulations to let Frank Boyd, the pilot, get acclimated to using the RAIN system to pilot three Antares fighters at the same time.
 Frank's training is interrupted by an F.A, codenamed "Isis," hijacking the battleship Osiris inside a colony.
 This turns out to be a diversion to allow the F.A time to take over the Ziggurat Space Elevator, topple it, and destroy the Martian capital of Sheffield.
 Frank assumes control of three fighters left at the city and disables the core of the elevator.
-Then, things get worse
+Then, things get worse.

 Tropes used in Border Down:

-- Continuing Is Painful: The Border System.
+- Continuing is Painful: The Border System.
 When you start the game, you are given a choice of three difficulties/paths: Border Green for easy, Border Yellow for medium, and Border Red for hard.
 Choosing a harder difficulty allows for a higher score, but you technically only have one life on each Border.
 If you're on Green and you die, you Border Down to Border Yellow.
 If you die on Border Yellow, you Border Down to Border Red.
-And if you die on Border Red, it's game over.
+And if you die on Border Red, it's Game Over.